- class rusttypes.result.Result¶

 Lets assume we have a function that squares and then stringifies an

-:import math def sq_and_stringify(x: int) -> Result[str, str]: if math.abs(x) >= 1_000_000: return Err("Number too large") return Ok(str(x * x))
+float, that can fail if thefloatis greater than1_000_000:import math def sq_and_stringify(x: int) -> Result[str, str]: if math.abs(x) >= 1_000_000: return Err("Number too large") return Ok(str(x * x))

 Now we can use the

-method to chain the function calls:>>> Ok(42).and_then(sq_and_stringify) Ok("1764") >>> Ok(1_000_000).and_then(sq_and_stringify) Err("Number too large")
+and_thenmethod to chain the function calls:>>> Ok(42).and_then(sq_and_stringify) Ok("1764") >>> Ok(1_000_000).and_then(sq_and_stringify) Err("Number too large")

-- abstract err() Option[E] ¶
+- abstract err() Option[E]¶

 Converts from

-and discarding the success value, if any.- Returns:
+selfinto anOption[E]and discarding the success value, if any.- Returns:

 Option[E]